Customization APIs

 }

-Note: The custom_dimension object shown above is not included when the batch operation whose status has been requested is for tags rather than for the populators of a custom dimension.
+Note: The custom_dimension object is excluded when the batch operation status requested pertains to tags instead of custom dimension populators.

 Batch Status Response JSON Fields